kwur/new-kwur-site/_posts/2008-10-27-cmj-day-2-i-probably-should-have-invested-in-earplugs-kenny.md

   </p>

   <p>
     Only caught the end of this show.
-The band is a multi-instrument duo from New Zealand who (on record) sound like they&#8217;re channeling The Go!
+The band is a multi-instrument duo from New Zealand who (on record) sound like they’re channeling The Go!
 Team through a psychedelic filter.
-Unfortunately, I didn&#8217;t find them to be as impressive on stage, but from what I caught, it certainly wasn&#8217;t a bad way to start the day.
+Unfortunately, I didn’t find them to be as impressive on stage, but from what I caught, it certainly wasn’t a bad way to start the day.
   </p>

   <p>